randylubin/blog-randylubin/_posts/2021-01-06-positive-ai-economic-futures-workshop.md

 Groups were very creative in generating future tensions:[![This group focused on debat...](https://pbs.twimg.com/media/EpePp9DU0AECOwV.png)](https://pbs.twimg.com/media/EpePp9DU0AECOwV.png)

-Exercise 5, designed by [@ruthhickin](https://twitter.com/ruthhickin), zoomed in to the individual level.
+Exercise 5, designed by [Ruth Hickin](https://twitter.com/ruthhickin), zoomed in to the individual level.
 Participants adopted future personas and held in-character discussions about difficult questions about their obligations to society and finding meaning in a post-work world.

 We’re thrilled with how the event turned out and we’ll be sharing the output in the future.
 Also, keep an eye out for the reports and X-Prize competition next year.

-Deep thanks to [@Caro_Jeanmaire](https://twitter.com/Caro_Jeanmaire) and [@ConorSanchez](https://twitter.com/ConorSanchez) for bringing us in and being great collaborators on the workshop design!
+Deep thanks to [Caroline_Jeanmaire](https://twitter.com/Caro_Jeanmaire) and [Conor Sanchez](https://twitter.com/ConorSanchez) for bringing us in and being great collaborators on the workshop design!
 Also thanks to the dozen facilitators who helped each group stay on track and create great visions of the future.

 You can check out [Mike's thread](https://twitter.com/mmasnick/status/1339691201365065728) for more details and highlights of the experience: